Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Conclusion

 \section{Conclusion}

-In this paper, we envisioned that by integrating the generalization power of M3T FMs with the decentralized learning capabilities of FL, FFMs can offer a unified learning approach in the embodied AI ecosystems.
-Through the \textbf{EMBODY} framework, we articulated the core dimensions that should be addressed for FFMs to succeed in real-world embodied AI deployments.
+In this paper, we envisioned that by integrating the generalization power of M3T-FMs with the decentralized learning capabilities of FL, M3T-FFMs can offer a unified learning approach in the embodied AI ecosystems.
+Through the \textbf{EMBODY} framework, we articulated the core dimensions that should be addressed for M3T-FFMs to succeed in real-world embodied AI deployments.
 For each dimension, we identified open challenges and envisioned actionable research directions that span model architecture, training dynamics, and system configuration.
-We also discussed evaluation protocols and trade-off analysis for FFM deployment over embodied AI.
+We also discussed evaluation protocols and trade-off analysis for M3T-FFM deployment over embodied AI. {We highlight that \textbf{EMBODY} provides a structured foundation that can serve as a benchmark framework for the community.
+By aligning future work with the \textbf{EMBODY} dimensions and their associated evaluation metrics, researchers can systematically compare methods, quantify trade-offs, and ensure that research progress is both measurable and reproducible.}